Here is a link to the full article but you will need an AJ subscription.

 When it came to choosing the perfect spot for a new family home, the coastal lowlands around Chichester Harbour pulled on Catja de Haas’s heartstrings.
 This hinterland between land and sea reminded the Dutch architect of her childhood back in the Netherlands, so West Sussex and its landscape represented a curious kind of homecoming.

 Two small bedrooms on the top floor are separated with a curtain and have both a small loft room to retreat into.
 This reduces the height-perception of the house and reduces the load on the foundation.
 A small dormer houses a new small room with views over the city and under the eaves a second bedroom is located.
-The void space is used to hang netting in.
+The void space is used to hang netting to create hammocks.

 The rafters in the cathedral ceiling have been left exposed and have been painted.